godotengine/godot-docs/classes/class_configfile.rst

 - void **erase_section_key** **(** :ref:`String<class_String>` section, :ref:`String<class_String>` key **)**

 Deletes the specified key in a section.
 Raises an error if either the section or the key do not exist.
+After calling this method, make sure to call the :ref:`save<class_ConfigFile_method_save>` method to write the change to the file.

 ----